Historical Context of Mamluk Patronage

 Architectural Innovations

-• Use of cross-vaulted ceilings and pendentives to support large domes.
+• Use of cross-vaulted ceilings and pendentives to support large domes, allowing for wider interior spans and more open prayer halls.

-• Incorporation of decorative Kufic and Thuluth calligraphy into building facades.
+• Incorporation of decorative Kufic and Thuluth calligraphy into building facades, with carved stone inscriptions that proclaimed the founder’s name, titles, and religious devotion.

-• Integration of gardens, fountains, and public fountains (sabil) into religious complexes.
+• Integration of gardens, fountains, and public water stations (sabil) into religious complexes, creating oases of greenery and refreshment in the dense urban fabric.

 Metalwork and Decorative Arts